SirCipher/UNDERSEA/README.md

 Additional information on the original UNDERSEA application can be found on the [UNDERSEA webpage](http://www-users.cs.york.ac.uk/simos/UNDERSEA/).

-Further information on the project, architecture, and tutorials will be available soon.
+Further information on the project, architecture, tutorials are currently in progress.
+This project is currently under heavy development (as part of my dissertation) and is not recommended to be used in a production environment.
+The full report and research paper will be published in the coming months.
+Documentation will be available [here](https://undersea.readthedocs.io/en/latest/index.html) or if you wish to dive straight in, the first guide is available [here](https://undersea.readthedocs.io/en/latest/tutorial1.html).

 ---